 This is a big one.
 If your lenses are scratched, chipped, or otherwise broken, it’s time to get new lenses!
 You don’t have to get a new frame in most cases, but make sure to replace your lenses.
 If your glasses frames are broken or worn out, it may also be time to get a new pair of glasses.
 Your vision care center may be able to help you resolve some problems with broken glasses (replace screws or put lenses back in), but some problems may be beyond a simple fix.
 In these cases, it’s time to consider new glasses.

 A Long Time Since Your Last Exam

-If it has been quite a while since your last eye exam, it is likely that your vision has changed.
-A visit to the optometrist or ophthalmologist is in order, and you will receive a full comprehensive medical eye exam.
+If it has been quite a while since your last eye exam, your vision has likely changed.
+A visit to the optometrist or ophthalmologist is in order, and you will receive a fully comprehensive medical eye exam.
 Your ophthalmologist will give you your new prescription, and you can then pick out your new glasses.
 If you’d like to keep your old frames, it may be possible for you to just have the lenses replaced.

 Need an Eye Exam?
 Call Dr. Clifford Myers!

 When you’re having eye problems, it’s time to schedule an appointment with Dr. Clifford Myers.
 Dr. Clifford Myers is a Board Certified ophthalmologist in the Peoria, IL area with a goal of patient-centered care.
 Contact us today and stop suffering from eye problems.